maireadbrennan/maireadbrennan/README.md

 - ⚡ Fun fact: ...
 -->

-🗺️ GIS & Data Specialist with 5+ years of experience in geographic information systems and automation.
-Currently serving as a Climate Risk Specialist at Arcadis, developing automated Python workflows for climate data processing and risk assessment.
-Proficient in the Esri suite (ArcGIS Pro, Online, Experience Builder) and technical development using Python 3.x, leveraging ArcPy, Pandas, Polars, and ArcGIS API for data analysis and automation.

- Thanks for stopping by!
+🗺️ Hi, I'm Mairéad 👋

+Data specialist with a background in environmental science and a self-taught path into data engineering.
+I build ETL pipelines, automated workflows, and data systems — mostly in Python — with a focus on making complex data accessible to the people who need to act on it.

+Currently a Climate Risk Specialist at Arcadis, where I helped build Climate Risk Nexus, a climate risk quantification platform processing large-scale climate and infrastructure datasets.

+Tools I work with: Python (Pandas, Polars, GeoPandas, ArcPy), SQL, ArcGIS Pro, ArcGIS Online, GitHub, Microsoft Fabric, Jenkins